veg/datamonkey-docs/methods/mss.md

 - **--model**: Which hyphy model to fit.
 In this case, specify `MSS`
 - **--mss-type**: One of the MSS models from the list of available models.
 - **--mss-classes**: How many codon rate classes.
 Required when `mss-type` is "Random".
-- **--mss-file**: File defining the model partition when `mss-type` is "File" or "Codon-file" (Required).
-File defining empirical rates for each pair of codons when `mss-type` is "Empirical" (Required).
+- **--mss-file**: Required file defining the model partition when `mss-type` is "File" or "Codon-file".
+Required file defining empirical rates for each pair of codons when `mss-type` is "Empirical".
+Not required otherwise.
 - **--mss-neutral**: Designation for the neutral substitution rate.
 Required when `mss-type` is "File" or "Codon-file".
 - **--output**: Path to save the resulting JSON output file (default is auto-generated).